localstack/docs/content/en/user-guide/aws/mwaa/index.md

     --startup-script-s3-object-version 05ZnE2WIaQLfkesBWlUAHw
 {{< /command >}}

+LocalStack uses the same polling mechanism as DAGs to detect new or updated startup scripts.
-LocalStack will immediately stop all Airflow components, execute the startup script and restart them.
+When this is detected, all Airflow components are stopped, the startup script is executed and Airflow restarted.

 ## Connections